kangdazhi/big/README.txt

 Install DID-KVM in the Host
 ---------------------------
-- Assume we are in the host branch of Big repository (big/), which has the following directory.
+- Assume we are in the host branch of Big repository (big/), which has the following files.
   - include/
   - Makefile
   - osnet/